gieseladev/giesela/README.md

         - Searching
     * Improved help/error
     * Self-updating now-playing message with built-in player control buttons
-- New player with "native" support for seeking
 - Using [Discord.py's Commands framework][discordpy-commands]
 - Removed a bunch of commands (I know this doesn't really sound like a good thing, but most of these commands were useless or broken anyway)